Should homosexual and transgender people fight separately?

-Not only for this reason, some transgender activists are calling for a separation of lesbian, gay and bisexual people on the one hand, and transgender people on the other.
+Not only for this reason, some transgender activists call for a separation of lesbian, gay and bisexual people on the one hand, and transgender people on the other.
 They prefer to continue the fight separately.

 says Miss Frances Shiels, secretary of the Northern Irish transgender organization Focus: The Identity Trust.